Financial Support Resources

 • Emergency Basic Needs Grant

 These grants are for students with financial hardships caused by job loss, accidents, homelessness, and other unexpected living expenses.
 Funds are awarded to students with financial need based on review of submitted documentation and information provided on either the California Dream Application or the FAFSA.
-Please submit a grant application and you will receive a response within 24-48 hours.
+Please submit a basic needs assistance request and you will receive a response within 24-48 hours.

 Legal Resources